 Hands up who’s been to a “real” gig at an actual venue in the last six/seven months.
 A few of you reading this might have been lucky, but I bet the majority will be in the “yeah nah” group.

 There’s no doubt the live performance sector has been forced to pivot to the online world to survive, also in Australia.
 And it’s high time we started approaching those virtual shows like a normal thing to do.
 That’s why I took the liberty to briefly review Cosmo’s Midnight live-stream from 8 October 2020 as if it was just a regular show.

 PART 55 OF “AM I EVER GONNA SEE YOUR FACE AGAIN?”
-A RANDOM COLLECTION OF UNKNOWINGLY OBVIOUS FACTS ABOUT AUSTRALIAN MUSIC SCENE.
+A RANDOM COLLECTION OF UNKNOWINGLY OBVIOUS FACTS ABOUT THE AUSTRALIAN MUSIC SCENE

 The number of live-streamed gigs I’ve watched since the pandemic started is far greater than the total number of virtual events I’d ever seen before March 2020.
 I’m pretty sure you’re the same.
 Especially in the first weeks, I was madly switching from one platform to another, trying to keep up with all the artists and events I follow (mission impossible, naturally).